 The Museum of Science is committed to engaging participation by all audiences, particularly those from underrepresented cultural and ethnic communities and individuals with disabilities.

 Partnerships and Collaborations

-The Museum is able to reach a wider audience through partnerships and collaborations with community-based organizations that work during out-of-school hours with youth ages 10 – 19 and underrepresented adults.
+The Museum is able to reach a wider audience through partnerships and collaborations with community-based organizations that work during out-of-school hours with underrepresented children and adults.